 Dutch Delights for Ronaldo Nazario at PSV

-The Brazilian Ronaldo was hotly pursued by the elite than either of Messi or Cristiano, and there’s a reason for this.
+The Brazilian Ronaldo was hotly pursued by the elite than either Messi or Cristiano, and there’s a reason for this.

-In Ronaldo’s second season, there was a troublesome foreshadowing of the times ahead, witnessing swelling around the knee, and restricting him to a lowly 21 games.
+In Ronaldo’s second season, there was a troublesome foreshadowing of the times ahead, witnessing swelling around the knee and restricting him to a lowly 21 games.
 As you may have guessed, these 21 games proved fruitful.
 Ronaldo scored 19 goals in 21 appearances, a remarkable return amidst injury.

-A Name in Europe
+Becoming a Name in Europe

-Ronaldo’s first goal came after he entered the German’s box after a smart run.
+Ronaldo’s first goal came after he entered the German’s box after a brilliant run.
 An attempt to round the goalkeeper with mesmerising footwork encouraged the goalkeeper to give away a penalty, one of which he duly slotted home.

 A single touch to get it out of his feet, followed by a screamer into the top corner of the net was next.